cam-ireland22/Jude-Bellingham-and-Phil-Foden-Player-Analysis/README.md

 **How to Replicate the Code:**
-In order to replicate the code, the jupyter notebook must be run in the same directory as the three helper files, named 'radar_chart.py' and 'utils.py'.
+In order to replicate the code, the jupyter notebook must be run in the same directory as the two helper files, named 'radar_chart.py' and 'utils.py'.
 These are all included both within the submission file and also my GitHub page.
 I have ensured that the code runs without any issues, so please restart the kernel and run all cells.
 I have included an output file in the submission folder as a fail-safe.